Oracle Text enables you to build text query applications and document classification applications.

 Performance-optimized queries for large document sets

-Starting with Oracle Database 12c, Oracle XML Database is automatically installed when you install the new Oracle Database software or when you upgrade.
+Starting with Oracle Database 12c, Oracle XML Database (XML DB) is automatically installed when you install the new Oracle Database software or when you upgrade.

-You can combine the features of Oracle Text and Oracle XML DB to create an XML Search Index for applications where you want to do a full-text retrieval, leveraging the XML structure by entering queries such as "find all nodes that contain the word Pentium."
-Oracle Database 12c extends Oracle's support for the W3C XQuery specification by adding support for the XQuery full-text extension, which enables you to perform XML-aware full-text searches on XML content stored in the database.
+When you want a full-text retrieval for applications, combine the features of Oracle Text and Oracle XML DB to create an XML Search Index.
+In this case, leverage the XML structure by entering queries such as "find all nodes that contain the word Pentium."
+Oracle Database 12c extends Oracle's support for the W3C XQuery specification by adding support for the XQuery full-text extension.
+This support lets you perform XML-aware, full-text searches on XML content that is stored in the database.

 The following topics explain how to use Oracle XML DB with Oracle Text applications:

-When an XML Search Index is created, a Binary PDOM of the XML document is materialized in an internal table of Oracle Text.
-Post evaluation from the Text index will be redirected to go against the PDOM stored in this internal table.
+When you create an XML Search Index, a Binary PDOM of the XML document is materialized in an internal table of Oracle Text.
+Post evaluation from the Oracle Text index is redirected to go against the PDOM stored in this internal table.

 Oracle Text Reference for information on